DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

     ```

-### [deca] board folder
+### Board folder (deca folder)

 Modify and/or create the following files:

 * Board specific required files are now included and defined in Board/deca/deca_support.tcl

-* PLL: In deca folder you will need to add the pll files from the original Mist core but adapting the clock source from 27 MHz to 50 MHz (and optionally adapting it to the Altera family).
+* PLL: In board folder you will need to add the pll files from the original Mist core but adapting the clock source from 27 MHz to 50 MHz (and optionally adapting it to the Altera family).

   * AMR: What I usually do is open the MiST project, and have a look at the PLL, then create a new one for the target board, with the same output frequencies, but the appropriate input frequency.
   * AMR: the Clock27 input on the MiST core that we're wrapping - it's not 27MHz, it's whatever clock the board provides.
 It'd just be too much of a pain to rename it.